How to Handle Bipolar Disorder and Work

 Sharon’s Advice on Bipolar Disorder and Work

-It is estimated that only 50 to 60 percent of people with bipolar are able to hold down full-time employment.
-And of those who do manage full-time employment, around 90 percent report distinct periods where the illness is at odds with their work.
+It is estimated that only 50-60% of people with bipolar are able to hold down full-time employment.
+And of those who do manage full-time employment, around 90% report distinct periods where the illness is at odds with their work.

 With employers demanding more and offering less support, it can be a struggle to enjoy your job and let your best work shine through.